fmitch/ComputationalMath/src/linalg/power.md

 multiplying a vector by A until the error in lambda is less than the tolerance.

 ## Input:
-`double* A` - A pointer to a square, 2D array of doubles `double* v0` - A pointer to an array containing a nonzero guess at the eigenvector.
+*  `double* A` - A pointer to a square, 2D array of doubles
+*  `double* v0` - A pointer to an array containing a nonzero guess at the eigenvector.
-`int N` - The dimension of the square matrix A.
+*  `int N` - The dimension of the square matrix A.
-`long double tol = 1e-8` - The tolerance for convergence.
+*  `long double tol = 1e-8` - The tolerance for convergence.
-`int maxIter = 1e6` - The maximum number of iterations performed before the method exits..
+*  `int maxIter = 1e6` - The maximum number of iterations performed before the method exits.

 ## Output:
-`double lambda` - The approximated largest eigenvalue.
+*  `double lambda` - The approximated largest eigenvalue.
 This value is returned once the error between lambda in iterations is less that the tolerance.

 ## Code: